vladleesi/vladleesi.github.io/projects.md

 Lightweight library with a set of small Kotlin and Android extensions for a better development experience.

+### <a href="https://github.com/vladleesi/kmp-sharekit" target="_blank">KMP-ShareKit</a>

+Kotlin multiplatform library that implements content sharing for Android & iOS platforms.
+Share text, images, and video seamlessly.

-### <a href="https://github.com/vladleesi/kotlin-js" target="_blank">Personal website</a>
+### <a href="https://github.com/vladleesi/scanmate" target="_blank">Scanmate</a>

-Personal website developed in Kotlin/JS.
-Why?
-I don't know, but it was fun.
+A simple QR code scanner with tactile and audio feedback.
+You can also save and view previously scanned codes.

 ### <a href="https://github.com/vladleesi/factastic" target="_blank">Factastic</a>

 Useless facts every day!
 Here's an example of a multiplatform app with shared UI and network logic built with Kotlin Multiplatform and Compose Multiplatform for Android, iOS, and Desktop.

-### <a href="https://github.com/vladleesi/yet-another-calculator" target="_blank">Yet Another Calculator (YAC)</a>

-Behold, here it is – yet another calculator!
-This marvel of innovation will calculate stuff, just like countless others before it.
-Built for Android and iOS using Compose Multiplatform.

-### <a href="https://github.com/vladleesi/scanmate" target="_blank">Scanmate</a>

-A simple QR code scanner with tactile and audio feedback.
-You can also save and view previously scanned codes.
+___

 For more projects, visit my <a href="https://github.com/vladleesi" target="_blank">GitHub profile</a>.